Library InductiveTypes

 Qed.

-Another theorem about booleans illustrates another useful tactic.
+Another theorem about Booleans illustrates another useful tactic.

-discriminate is used to prove that two values of an inductive type are not equal, whenever the values are formed with different constructors.
+The discriminate tactic is used to prove that two values of an inductive type are not equal, whenever the values are formed with different constructors.
 In this case, the different constructors are true and false.

 At this point, it is probably not hard to guess what the underlying induction principle for bool is.